Management and Workplace

 • I like getting to know people and developing relationships with them

-See Canada Life’s Workplace Strategies for Mental Health and the feedback preferences form, as well as the recognition preferences and other forms).
+See Canada Life’s Workplace Strategies for Mental Health and the feedback preferences form, as well as the recognition preferences and other forms.
 Here is an example from Peters’ 2023 webinar, modified to include an “Other Options” column.

 Choose one from each of the following statements or add an option not yet considered.

-Option 1Option 2Option 3 (Other options?)
+Option 1Option 2Option 3 (Other options not yet considered)

 I enjoy getting feedbackFeedback can be stressful